Side Project • AI Diagramming

 Risks I'm owning

-• Need to track day-30 and day-60 retention before declaring success
+Need day-30 and day-60 retention metrics.

-• Export rate stuck at 15%-my next focus area
+Export rate stuck at 15%—my next focus.

-• Eval rubric is v1; still manually labeled and somewhat subjective
+Eval rubric is still subjective (v1).

-• Pricing tests ongoing; willingness-to-pay still forming
+Pricing tests ongoing; willingness forming.